-In the control and display unit you can set up the views and representation on the home screen or use the factory setting templates.
+In the control and display unit you can configure the layout of the icons, views and representation on the home screen or use the factory format templates.

 If an icon is missing on the screen, it is not a device defect, but corresponds to the specific equipment of the country or version.